JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 ### Better Utilizing Duplicate Data

-It is worth emphasizing that duplicate examples are left augmentation free.
+It is worth emphasizing that duplicate examples are left augmentation-free.
 Recent work in (Prabhudesai et al., 2025) demonstrates significant performance improvements in multi-epoch training by randomly permuting samples.
 Not only should this improve performance given a set of pre-learned group weights, if added to the meta-learning process it should allow the learning algorithm to more aggressivly upsample high quality data as augmentation causes utility to decay more slowly with redundancy.

 ### Alternative Ways To Group Data